 It may seem counterintuitive, but paying off debt with your savings is not always a good idea.
 Draining your bank account can leave you vulnerable to financial emergencies, causing you to plunge back into debt.

-A better strategy is to use a debt repayment method such as the snowball method.
+A better strategy can be to use a debt repayment method such as the snowball method.
 This involves putting extra money toward the smallest revolving debt balance each month, while continuing to make minimum monthly payments on your other debt.
-When the smallest balance is paid off, you can move on to the next-smallest balance, and so on.
+When the smallest balance is paid off, you can move on to the next smallest balance, and so on.
 This can help you start saving money right away and motivate you to keep going.

 Remember: The main benefit of a retirement account is to let your money compound and grow over time.
-When you take that money out, you lose that opportunity to secure your future and take a big step backward.
+When you withdraw retirement funds early, you lose that opportunity to secure your future and take a big step backward.

-To avoid unknowingly falling for a scam, you’ll want to be suspicious of any email or offer that seems too good to be true, and avoid clicking on any links in an email or text claiming to be from one of your financial institutions.
-A smarter move is to call customer service or log onto your online accounts to see if the information in the email or text is correct.
+Yes, it’s getting harder to detect scams; they are becoming ever more sophisticated.
+And they prey upon both young and old consumers.
+To avoid scams, you’ll want to be suspicious of any text, email, or snail mail offer that seems too good to be true, and avoid clicking on any links in an email or text claiming to be from one of your financial institutions.
+If you receive this kind of message, a smart move is to call customer service or log onto your online accounts to see if the information in the email or text is correct.

 Tips for Recovering From Bad Financial Decisions

-If you’ve made some poor financial decisions, it might feel embarrassing or scary.
-It can help to remember that one accident or blunder doesn’t spell doom for your financial state forever.
+If you’ve made some poor financial decisions, you might feel embarrassed or scared.
+It can help to remember that one accident or blunder doesn’t spell doom for your finances forever.
 Here are some ways you can start turning things around.

 Acknowledging Bad Financial Decisions and Taking Action